 I did a double take when I saw my row.
 I haven't flown in an exit row (except on an UA CRJ-200, and those seats are the same as every other seat) in a while.
 I quickly looked around to compare with other seats and realized I had way more leg room.
 There are two consecutive rows of exit row seats on this A320 and I was in the first row.
 There are pluses and minuses to both.
 For one, the first row has noticeably more leg room than the second row (which appeared to be about the same as normal economy seats).

 However, the first row seats cannot recline while the second row can.
 This is to prevent any possible obstruction of the exit rows themselves.
-I was also told by a flight attendant I could place any bags underneath the seat in front of me to avoid any possible obstruction.
+I was also told by a flight attendant I could not place any bags underneath the seat in front of me to avoid any possible obstruction.
 This was not a problem given there was plenty of overhead space to go around this time.
 It might be a problem on a full flight, however.

-Overall, the plane seemed about 80%-85% full, but for whatever reason, only other passenger was in my row - in 38A on the other side of the plane.
+Overall, the plane seemed about 80%-85% full, but for whatever reason, only other passenger in my row was in 38A on the other side of the plane.
 I got an exit row to myself!

 Compared to other seats, the window seat in the exit row does not have a normal armrest alongside the fuselage.
 Instead, you can rest you arms on the bottom handle for the emergency door.